pm2-hive/pm2-php-fpm/README.md

 ### `PHP-FPM status endpoint not found` error

 You’ve entered wrong endpoint.
 Or changed its name in PHP-FPM configuration recently and didn’t update module settings.

+### `Access to PHP-FPM denied` error

+User running PM2 daemon has no rights to access PHP-FPM socket.
+You need to add your user to group owning socket.
+Find out its name in PHP-FPM pool config or use `stat -c %G /path/to/php5-fpm.sock`

+Add your user (e.g. `myuser`) to target group (e.g. `www-data`): `sudo usermod -a -G www-data myuser`

+Reconnect to your server and restart PM2 daemon: `pm2 update`

 ### Other